Point Stadium: Current stadium

 After nearly eight decades, the original structure was torn down in 2005 to make room for an $8 million renovation.
 The new 7,500-seat venue opened in 2006 on August 8, for a game between Johnstown and Chicago in the annual AAABA National Tournament.
-Bishop McCort High School currently plays its home football and baseball games here.
+Bishop McCort High School currently plays its home football and baseball games here, along with select soccer matches.
 Sportexe artificial turf was installed before the 2007 AAABA National Tournament.
 The turf was replaced once again after the 2021 AAABA National Tournament with fieldturf.

+The original scoreboard located in center field was replaced in the spring of 2021 with a new video scoreboard.
+A new Daktronics line scoreboard was installed into the left field wall prior to the 2023 Prospect League Season.